scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   Barry points out that "print" is a python keyword.
 So font.print() doesn't work.
 Call it printSample() instead.
-    -   Freetype now (or in the next release, 2.3.7) supports dropout modes, which means fontforge must do a bit of work when generating rasters for the debugger.
+    -   Freetype now (or in the next release, 2.3.7) supports dropout modes, which means websharpstudios must do a bit of work when generating rasters for the debugger.
-    -   Move some logic out of fontimage.pe and into fontforge to make a default string for a font image more widely available.
+    -   Move some logic out of fontimage.pe and into websharpstudios to make a default string for a font image more widely available.
     -   When saving an image fromt the print dlg, the top line was off the top of the image.